 Entering the German coffee market

-Sustainability is increasingly important in the German coffee market.
-Within Europe, Germany is the largest organic coffee market, offering wide opportunities for organic coffee.
-Therefore, organic certification can be an interesting proposition for coffee exporters.
+More than 96% of the coffee imported by Germany is sourced directly from producing countries.
+Sustainability is very important in the German coffee market, and sales of coffee with sustainability certifications show continuous growth.
+Especially organic certification can be an interesting proposition for coffee exporters.
 However, as an exporter you will also encounter a competitive market that is the prime destination for producers of organic-certified coffee.
+The growing niche market for specialty coffees in Germany also brings interesting opportunities for exporters of high-quality coffees from special origins with unique stories.

 You can only export coffee to Germany if you comply with strict European Union requirements.
 Buyer requirements can be divided into: